The big white bus that brought the “Brand Ambassadors” to Alabama Street.

 It teetered as it pivoted, almost hitting an SUV, and barely clearing the corner.
-Alabama street, which started life as Columbia street before the city changed its name in 1881 (there were three streets named Columbia, which must have been confusing) is modestly sized owing to its age.
-It dates back to the early days of the Mission when nothing larger than a draft horse pulling a dray moved through the streets (and yes, I would like to return to this.)
+Alabama street started life as Columbia street before the city changed its name in 1881 (there were three streets named Columbia).
+It is modestly sized owing to its age, and dates back to the early days of the Mission when nothing larger than a draft horse pulling a dray moved through the streets.

 Prior to about 2016, nothing much happened in the small warehouse.
 The lot was owned by a machinist named Henry Fletcher in 1909.
 The family of James Nelson Crawford, a loyal union member of the Varnishers and Polishers Union, Local 134, had his wake inside after he died in 1913.
 Adolph V. Reyna started the Reyna Electrical Works which occupied the warehouse until at least the late 70’s.

 The sensor probe that Reyna Electric Works, 930 Alabama Street, San Francisco helped build.

 Things are considerably more exciting at 930 Alabama these days.
 The latest occupant is a community centre (their spelling, not mine)/event space calling itself the “HERE Collective”.
 Self-described as “non-obnoxious” on their Facebook page, they’re annoying their neighbors.
 Three complaints have been filed with the Department of Building Inspections, charging the non-obnoxious collective with playing amplified music and carrying on in a manner unbecoming to the peace of Alabama Street.